 - Sputum sample for microscopy, culture and sensitivities.

-Consider plague, HIV, rickettsial infection, brucellosis, leishmaniasis, dengue fever, lymphogranuloma venereum and Lassa fever.
+Consider plague, HIV, rickettsial infection, brucellosis, leishmaniasis, dengue, lymphogranuloma venereum and Lassa fever.

-Viral hepatitis, cholangitis, liver abscess, leptospirosis (only 10% of cases), typhoid fever, dengue fever, yellow fever and haemoglobinopathies should be considered.
+Viral hepatitis (hepatitis A or hepatitis B), cholangitis, liver abscess, leptospirosis (only 10% of cases), typhoid fever, dengue, yellow fever and haemoglobinopathies (eg sickle cell, thalassaemia) should be considered.
 Jaundice is rare in malaria, although it can occur due to intravascular haemolysis, disseminated intravascular coagulation, and, rarely, 'malarial hepatitis'.

 Viral hepatitis, malaria, brucellosis, typhoid fever, leishmaniasis, schistosomiasis and toxoplasmosis should be considered.

-Malaria, visceral leishmaniasis, trypanosomiasis, typhoid, brucellosis, typhus and dengue fever should be considered.
+Malaria, visceral leishmaniasis, trypanosomiasis, typhoid, brucellosis, typhus and dengue should be considered.

 Consider hookworm, malaria and visceral leishmaniasis.

-- Meningococcal disease, yellow fever, dengue fever, rickettsial infection and viral haemorrhagic fevers can cause petechiae or bruising.
+- Meningococcal disease, yellow fever, dengue, rickettsial infection and viral haemorrhagic fevers can cause petechiae or bruising.